 For many of us, our introduction to squirting came from porn – a startling gush accompanied by wails of ecstasy.
 And just as quickly, questions arose – how does squirting work?
 Where does it come from?
-How can I do that?
+How can I learn to squirt?

 Of course, some of us have always known.
 We may even have been embarrassed when it happened unexpectedly – until the mighty squirt became celebrated as “visible proof” of the elusive female orgasm.
 Now it seems like everyone wants to know how to squirt, or how to make someone else squirt, even if we might harbor a suspicion that the squirting vs peeing question is more ambiguous than we’d like.

 As with many things sex-related, the answers are complex and deeply individual.
 Some squirt with ease, some can learn how to squirt, and some may never get there – and that’s fine.
 In exploring our bodies’ potential, it’s always important to deemphasize goal-seeking, especially at the beginning of the process.
 Go easy on yourself!
 There’s nothing wrong with you if you can’t – but you can sure have some fun trying.

 What is squirting?